Category:1940s Dinky Toys

 World War Two

-New Dinky Toy production ramped up over the next few years, but apart from some of the WW2-era planes and military vehicles, it was a decade that found it difficult to leave its mark on the product range, with many of the new cars being open-topped prewar vehicles (like the Jaguar SS100 which had ceased production back in 1940), and as far as the production and design of the toys was concerned, there wasn't much to distinguish most of the 1940-47 Dinkies from the Dinky Toys of the 1930s in terms of production and design.
+New Dinky Toy production ramped up over the next few years, but apart from some of the WW2-era planes and military vehicles, it was a decade that (until around 1948-1949) found it difficult to leave its mark on the product range, with many of the new cars being open-topped prewar vehicles (like the Jaguar SS100 which had ceased production back in 1940).
+Until the large agricultural vehicles and commercial vehicles started to turn up in 1947-1949, there wasn't much to distinguish most of the 1940-47 Dinkies from the Dinky Toys of the 1930s in terms of production and design.

 Pages in category ‘1940s Dinky Toys’